 I should start by saying my story is no different than any other black girl or woman’s story out there.
 This is simply just my story.
 Over the span of my life, I feel I have been exposed to an incredible amount of positive representation for black women in media and in my life.
 I feel so empowered to be black and every day I am reminded how amazing black people are.
 But I didn’t always appreciate it this way.
 Like many other black girls, I grew up wanting my hair to be different, to avoid getting ‘too dark’, and to be less curvy.
 It may seem silly to some people reading this, but it may not to others.
 This is the story of how my hair journey led me on an identity journey.

 It took me a while to get to know you.
 I moved from a predominantly black school to another school in third grade where other people of color were the majority.
 I eventually cherished this experience once we went to college because they were beautiful, necessary years that forged my outlook on life; I was exposed to a multitude of ethnicities at such a young age and I saw that as a gift because it opened my mind and gave me skills and knowledge that, unfortunately, many people never get (hence: our 45th President).
-But even being immersed in this beautiful, multicultural universe, I did not find the pride in myself or my culture that other students had the privilege of showcasing in the annual International Day Parade for each of those nine years.
+But even being immersed in this beautiful, multicultural universe, I did not find the pride in myself or my culture that other students had.

 But I wasn’t listening to you.
 I was getting relaxers every month and I lived for those few days of silky smoothness.
 I had no understanding of what it was doing in the long run, but I just remember that feeling of elation just as well as the feeling of sadness when it was gone.
 I was so desperate for that feeling that I would wear jacket hoods on my head at home to “feel what long hair felt like” on my back.